tfluhr/test-project/docs/chapters/manuscripts.md

 ## File Naming and Organization

 Each chapter of your textbook needs to be it's own separate file.
 This is true in both the Microsoft Word stage as well as the Markdown stage.
-To make things easier, we recommend sparating each chapter as Microsoft Word files using the following naming convention:
+To make things easier, we recommend separating each chapter as Microsoft Word files using the following naming convention:

 | Naming Convention              | Example                 |
 |--------------------------------|-------------------------|